kuai-lab/kuai-lab.github.io/catsplat2025/README.md

-# Nerfies
+# CATSplat

-This is the repository that contains source code for the [CATSplat website](https://nerfies.github.io).
+This is the repository that contains source code for the [CATSplat website](https://https://kuai-lab.github.io/catsplat2025/).

 If you find CATSplat useful for your work please cite:
 ```